 Little Known Story of Faith At The Red Sea

-How deep are we willing to wad into our dilemmas?
 Our lives are full of challenges and trials.
 Are we willing to believe God can deliver us even in our darkest hours?
-Do we move forward into our troubled sea with Faith?
+Do we move forward into our troubled sea with faith?
+How deep are we willing to wad into our dilemmas?

-Israelites entered the Red Sea with Faith.
-In Exodus, we are told the wheels on the Egyptian chariots began to break, slowing the headlong rush of the Egyptian pursuit and giving all the Israelites time to cross the Red Sea on dry land.
+In Exodus, we are told the wheels on the Egyptian chariots broke, slowing the headlong rush of the Egyptian pursuit and giving all the Israelites time to cross the Red Sea on dry land.

 The Red Sea as a Symbol

 The Red Sea, like baptism, becomes a symbol for washing away our past.
-Isn’t it wonderful that through the atonement of Jesus Christ, our past can ultimately be behind us?
+Doesn’t it feel wonderful that Jesus Christ’s atonement lets us leave our past behind?
 Jesus can wash away all our old sins.
-Nothing in our past needs to pursue us or hold us, hostage.
+Nothing in our past needs to pursue us or hold us hostage.

-The Red Sea can also represent an obstacle only God can help us overcome.
-Faith and prayer are needed to solve the impossible problems we face.
-His Holy Spirit can guide us so that we can move forward into our own promised land.
+The Red Sea can also represent obstacles only God can help us overcome.
+We need faith and prayer to solve the impossible problems we face.
+His Holy Spirit can guide us so we can move forward into our own story of faith.

 The World Has Become Hostile to Faith.

 Remember, after every period of spiritual decline comes a time of spiritual resurgence.
-If you are in a crisis of Faith or looking at a problem with no apparent solution.
-Step into your troubled sea with Faith in your Savior.
-Like Pharaoh’s army, your doubts will be swallowed up.
+If you are in a crisis of faith or looking at a problem with no apparent solution.
+Step into your troubled sea with faith in your Savior.
+Just as the sea swallowed up Pharaoh’s army, your doubts will be consumed.

-All those lingering doubts can be washed away.
-The promised land is within your reach.
-Your spiritual security can swallow up your doubts.
+All those lingering doubts will disappear.
+Your story of faith is within your reach.
 The turbulent waters of your doubt can become a sea at peace.

 Know that your private Red Sea will come rushing back to destroy the army of doubt.
 Your misgivings will no longer pursue you like the Egyptians who laid dead upon the seashore.